-Cheyenne Mountain Zoo - The only mountain zoo in the US is very hilly; however there is a zoo shuttle which will allow you to see the exhibits.
+Cheyenne Mountain Zoo - America's mountain zoo is very hilly; however, there is a zoo shuttle which will allow you to see the exhibits.
 The admission fee to the zoo also includes admission to the Will Rodgers Shrine of the Sun which is above the zoo.
 You can access the Shrine via a road through the zoo.

 Colorado Springs Fine Arts Center - Features famous works of art and sculpture and live theatre housed in one of Colorado's finest architectural achievements.
 The museum is immediately west of the American Numismatic Museum.